M64GitHub/movy/perf-tst/README.md

 **Megapixels/sec increases with size?**
 That's good.
 It means you're getting more efficient with larger sprites (better cache utilization, less per-pixel overhead).

-**Megapixels/sec decreases with size?**
-You're hitting memory bandwidth limits or cache misses.
-Consider optimizing memory access patterns.

 **render_stable_with_toAnsi takes longer than render_stable + toAnsi separately?**
 There's overhead in the combined pipeline.
-Look for redundant work or memory copies.

 **Big gap between 16:9 and square outputs?**
 Memory layout matters.
 Might be worth profiling to see if certain sizes/strides perform better.